tessel/this-week-in-tessel/2016-08-21-Crash-Reporter.md

 ### The Tessel Crash Reporter service

 The Tessel 2 [crash reporter](http://crash-reporter.tessel.io) is a web service which automatically collects anonymized crash reports when a crash is detected in the Tessel 2's command line interface (CLI).
-Given that the CLI is one of the primary ways of interacting with your Tessel it is important that the CLI be extremely stable; so that it can be a joy to use.
+Given that the CLI is one of the primary ways of interacting with your Tessel it is important that the CLI be extremely stable and a joy to use.

 This project started during the early days of the CLI.
-We wanted to make sure that the team was proactively fixing issues that users could potentially run into, so the onboarding experience was as smooth as possible.
+We wanted to make sure that the team was proactively looking at, and fixing issues that users could potentially run into.
+We wanted the onboarding experience was as smooth as possible for new users.

 #### How does it work

-Every time you use the Tessel 2 CLI, a central controller dispatches your command to an appropriate handler.
-The crash reporter automatically checks for uncaught `Errors` and `Promises` in the node process.
+Every time you use the Tessel 2 CLI, a central controller dispatches your command to an appropriate task handler.
+The crash reporter automatically checks for uncaught `Errors` and unresolved `Promises` in the node process that's executing the task.

-Once it detects a crash, it removes all PII (personally identifiable information) from the stack trace, and uploads it to the Crash reporter web service with the user's permission.
-Below is an example of what that looks like:
+Once the crash reporter detects a crash, it removes all PII (personally identifiable information) from the stack trace, and uploads it to the Crash reporter web service with the user's permission.
+Below is an example of what that interaction looks like:

 ```javascript
 ERR!
 Detected CLI crash [Error: Testing the crash reporter] Error: Testing the crash reporter